firsttimemom/firsttimemom.github.io/content/post/milkcow.md

 title: The Milk Cow - Being a New Mom
 date: 2024-01-20
 ---
-> I feel like I’m a milk cow
+> "I feel like I’m a milk cow"

 Such words I’ve been saying often as a new first time mom of a 2 week old baby boy.
 I’m not sure how else to feel at this point, nothing I do calms the baby down.
 No amount of milk I produce is enough for him.